Skip to Main content

 What Kids Are Actually Hearing

-1. “Smaller is healthier and more beautiful.”
+1. “Thinner is better: healthier, prettier, and more desirable.”

-2. “Your hunger is something to conquer.”
+2. “Your hunger is the enemy.”

 What to say: